 Resources to facilitate teaching basic concepts in synthetic biology.

-Update: the preprint for UNIGEMS is now available at biorxiv: UNIGEMS: plasmids and parts to facilitate teaching on assembly, gene expression control and logic in E. coli.
+Update: UNIGEMS paper is now available: Unigems: plasmids and parts to facilitate teaching on assembly, gene expression control and logic in E. coli.; extra materials are available on Figshare and the plasmids are available at Addgene.
 The paper goes into detail on all the 10 plasmids in the current collection and on how you can expand, swap or replace the parts on your own.

-This website presents resources developed by me at the National Centre for Biotechnology Education at the University of Reading, under the UNIGEMS project funded by the European Commission in the 7th Framework Programme.
+The text below comes from the now defunct project-specific website from 2013 that presented resources we have developed at the National Centre for Biotechnology Education at the University of Reading, under the UNIGEMS project funded by the European Commission in the 7th Framework Programme.

 These resources are aimed at undergraduates and are thought to facilitate training in synthetic biology at this level.
 We assume limited knowledge of participants about the techniques and approaches in synthetic biology, but we expect the staff presenting the resources and running the practical activities will be familiar with basic microbiological and molecular biology techniques.
 They will equip the participants with foundational skills, techniques and approaches with which they can build and/or modify other genetic circuits, and assess their performance.